Stochastic heat differences between many-particle and density field descriptions: Appendix

 \subsubsection{Orthogonality}

 Let us see orthogonality spanning over the continuous $n$- or discrete $q$-index.

-The $q$ is an integer, resulting in an integer $qn$ at lower or upper bounds ($n=0,\,N$) in integration of eqs.~(\ref{int_n_h_h_dagger})--(\ref{int_n_h_dagger_h_dagger}) over $n$.
-Hence, the integer $qn$ at lower or upper bounds simplifies the consequences as the orthogonality in $n$-space: For instance, eq.~(\ref{int_n_h_h_dagger}) is verified as
+The $q$ is an integer, resulting in an integer $qn$ at lower or upper bounds ($n=0,\,N$) in integration of Eqs.~(\ref{int_n_h_h_dagger})--(\ref{int_n_h_dagger_h_dagger}) over $n$.
+Hence, the integer $qn$ at lower or upper bounds simplifies the consequences as the orthogonality in $n$-space: